NHL Free Agents 2026: Top 50 List by Position

 5Alex Lyon33DET$900KDepth

-My Vezina Verdict piece on Connor Hellebuyck explained why the Jets' extension window is the most important off-season story here — if Hellebuyck hits July 1, 2027, the entire goalie market reshapes.
+My Vezina Verdict piece on Connor Hellebuyck explained why the Jets' extension window is the most important off-season story here.
+If Hellebuyck hits July 1, 2027, the entire goalie market reshapes.
+Until then, rookie inheritance scenarios like Wallstedt's takeover in Minnesota show why teams trust internal promotion over July 1 goalie dips.
+The 2026 trade market for netminders, not free agency, is where Florida, Edmonton, and Carolina will spend.

 Interactive: 2026 UFA Class Grade Scorecard